-Dry floodproofing of non-residential structures must be performed in accordance with NFIP Technical Bulletin (TB) 3-93, Non-Residential Floodproofing-Requirements and Certification, and the requirements pertaining to dry flood-proofing of non-residential structures found in 44 C.F.R. § 60.3(b)(5) and 44 C.F.R. § 60.3 (c)(4).
+Dry floodproofing of non-residential structures must be performed in accordance engineering design standards and building codes.
+Applicable design standards and building codes are summarized and compiled within NFIP Technical Bulletin (TB) 3-93, Non-Residential Floodproofing-Requirements and Certification, and the requirements pertaining to dry flood-proofing of non-residential structures found in 44 C.F.R. § 60.3(b)(5) and 44 C.F.R. § 60.3 (c)(4).
 Design standards identified in Appendix B: Engineering and associated costs identified in Appendix M: Cost Engineering were developed to comply with current standards as of December 2020.